pharmbio/big-data_course/cloud_and_docker_lab/Docker_and_Jupyter.md

     sudo usermod -aG docker <your-user>

-Now when you have docker installed you can try running a docker command that downloads and run the "Hello world" conatiner:
+Now when you have docker installed you can try running a docker command that downloads and run the "Hello world" container:

     sudo docker run hello-world

-Another example is to run a docker container with latest ubuntu and print "Hello World" from inside container.
+Another example is to run a docker container with latest ubuntu and print "Hello World" from inside the container.
 Inside the container `bash` is executing command `echo Hello World` and directing output into file `/data/hello-from.container.txt`

     sudo docker run ubuntu:latest /bin/bash -c "echo Hello World"